StefanoAnzolut/business-guide/source/account/contact.rst

 .. _change-contact:

 =================================
-Changing the Contact for Invoices
+Changing the contact for invoices
 =================================

 Invoices are sent to the e-mail contact in your Business profile.